cby0730/Auto_White_Balance_CUDA/README.md

 1. Calculate the average value for each color channel.
 2. Compute scaling factors to equalize these averages.
 3. Apply the scaling factors to each pixel.

+### Other
+The picture in cpu_ver and gpu_ver is Photo by Optical Chemist from Pexels: https://www.pexels.com/photo/a-cat-sitting-on-top-of-some-rocks-15597164/.